-In addition to parents, aunts and uncles, West Side Soccer League has great opportunities for teenagers to volunteer.
-WSSL provides training and support for teens to become referees and to become buddies to children with disabilities in our VIP program.
+In addition to parents, aunts and uncles, West Side Soccer League has great opportunities for young people to volunteer.
+WSSL provides training and support for young people to become referees and to become buddies to children with disabilities in our VIP program.
 The schedule for volunteering is flexible as games take place on both Saturdays and Sundays at various times.
-Teens can earn valuable Community Service Credits for participating in training and for serving as referees or VIP buddies.
+Students can earn valuable Community Service Credits for participating in training and for serving as referees or VIP buddies.

-For more information on the Teen Referee Program, click here.
+For more information on the Youth Referee Program, click here.